wshager/frink/README.md

 #### e(qname, children) ⇒ <code>VNode</code>
 Creates an element.
-Note that this function is *lazy*: the VNode is just a temporary reference to a function.
+Note that this function is *lazy*: the temporary VNode holds a reference to a function.
 The element will be actualized when its parent VNode calls the function.

 | Param  | Type                | Description  |
 | ------ | ------------------- | ------------ |